YYLinn/2nd-order-solution-ML-Fairness-/README.md

 ### 4.1 Building an unmitigated model
 We opted for an unmitigated baseline model using XGBoost, selected to align with client stipulations and preferences.
-XGBoost is preferred by clients due to its scalability and its enhanced performance capabilities.
-Additionally, feature importance plots help make the model explainable.

 ### 4.2 Fit Python packages (Fairness Assessment+Bias Mitigation)
 We built a baseline model using this XGBoost and, using various packages, tried to mitigate the bias in this baseline model.
 We rigorously assess these fairness tools to ensure their reliability and effectiveness, allowing us to offer informed recommendations on their practical use.
 We try various methods and metrics for each package to evaluate their effectiveness and compatibility with the client’s needs